wp-plugins/mma-call-tracking/readme.txt

 = 2.1.0 =
 * Add support for a mma-noreplace class that can be added to tags to prevent a phone number inside that tag from getting replaced.

-= 2.0.8 =
-Fixes problem with number not getting replaced when the location or split test value contains a space characater.

-= 2.0.7 =
-Fix improper use of quotes leading to incorrect phone number replacement.

-= 2.0.6 =
-Fix white screen when used in conjunction with Async JS and CSS plugin.